install if not done yet

 visualize.waterfall(result, reference=ref, scale_y="lin")

-visualize.parameters(result, reference=ref)
+visualize.parameters(result, reference=ref);

 We can also conveniently visualize the model fit.
 This plots the petab visualization using optimized parameters.